-Things have moved on since the 1970’s, and today, there are actually a variety of dorm rooms available.
+Things have moved on since the housing style of the 1970’s, and today, there are actually a variety of dorm rooms available.
 This is so that if you have the cash to burn, you can afford either a larger dorm room or a dorm room that you don’t have to share.
 The type and size of your dorm room may also vary based on which university you’re attending.

 There are great examples online of the kinds of dorm room you can find today.
 Boston College, for instance, has all sorts of information online about their residence halls.
 Not all colleges are the same, but you’ll typically find either just the ‘traditional’ rooms or all of the rooms that Boston College show on their website.

 The first kind, like we’ve said, is the ‘traditional’ room.
 It can be shared by either two, three or four people and is between 8 feet by 12 and 12 feet by 16.
 But they also offer suites and apartments, which are still cramped by normal standards but offer far more room- and many more rooms- than traditional dorms.